Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Prepare a scalloped or other prepackaged potato in a casserole as directed.
 Add a can of drained tuna.
 You can extend this even farther by adding canned mixed veggies or a single vegetable and even add leftover potato chips.

 Preheat oven to 350 degrees F. Break butter over potatoes, salt, cover, bake 1 hour.
 Mix remaining ingredients and pour over and bake 30 minutes longer.

 Preheat oven to 300 degrees.
 Put in an 8x8 inch greased baking dish.
 Heat margarine and cream of mushroom soup.
 Add potatoes, sour cream, cheese, salt and pepper.
-Top with green onions and bake.
-Can be frozen ahead.
-Wrap and freeze.
-Do not put on onions before freezing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I need some help locating a recipe called, New England Scalloped Potatoes.
 I have found many recipes on the net that have the same name, but haven't found the correct one.
 I have only had ONE bite of this dish.
 It tasted as though it was a baked potato, scooped out, and mashed with only sour cream.
 The person that made it didn't offer the recipe.
 Thanks!